TCM: Cupping, Scraping, Ginger Therapy.

 • I performed cup therapy over two hundred times.
 (The specialist suggested that it be done after acupuncture.)
 My (Chinese) wife cups and scrapes my skin whenever I feel faint, fever or cold, and even to prevent the severe symptoms of COVID-19.

-• The suction creates light burns on the skin that are circular.
+• The suction creates circular light burns on the skin.
 It does not have as strong an effect as acupuncture, but I think it may relieve some symptoms, like flu.

 • The spots (light burns) on the body are not equal.
 Some are red-purple.
 Others show almost nothing.
 It is not random and is not explained by the technique.)